Skip to product information

 Stop Bugging Me: The Role of the Vector in Immune-Mediated Disease

-Regular price
+Regular price $19.00 USD

-Sale price
+Regular price Sale price $19.00 USD

 Vector-borne infections are commonly associated with immune-mediated disease in dogs.
 Anti-RBC and anti-platelet antibodies are common in dogs infected with certain vector-borne disease agents.
 Anti-nuclear antibodies also occur.
 Furthermore, clinical and laboratory abnormalities caused by vector-borne diseases are essentially identical to those associated with idiopathic immune-mediated diseases such as immune-mediated hemolytic anemia, immune-mediated thrombocytopenia, immune-mediated polyarthritis or immune complex glomerulonephritis.
 In this session, we will review evidence from studies that explore the association of vector-borne infections with select immune-mediated diseases in the dog along with current recommendations for vector-borne disease screening.